pingera/pingera-mcp/README.md

 ### Verify Installation

 Once configured, you can ask Claude to:
-- "List my monitored status pages"
+- "What are my status pages and their names?"
-- "Show details for a specific page"
+- "Show details of a page with id ..."
-- "Test the Pingera API connection"
+- "When was the last failed check for check ..."
-- "Get the current monitoring status"
+- "Run a simple synthetic check for the website with URL https://"

 ## Configuration